kirara-research/astool/README.md

 - `astool.py [server] sign_package_urls [package_name] [other_package_name]...` -
   Get a download link for the named package(s).
 These are signed CloudFront links that will eventually expire.
+- `astool.py [server] promote` - With a bootstrapped account, complete the tutorial based on the playlist in `ex_bootstrap_script`.
+This allows the account to access event rankings, among other things.
+- `astool.py [server] resolve` - Print the app version as specified in the config file.

 ## karstool